 My advice to someone just getting started in financial services

 Build relationships.
 People have to know you and like you before they’ll meet with you.
 That’s why it is important to build relationships first.

 Listen to people’s pain points.
 Once you do start a business conversation with someone, it’s critical to have a compelling process that solves people’s pain.
 When you do that, the people you know will introduce you to the people they know.
 Warm introductions beat a cold call any day.

 Have a sense of mission.
 People need the protection and possibilities of the life insurance industry.
 The first time you deliver a death benefit to a family is when you really come into this business.
 I happened to have three of them in my first year.
 It was really humbling for me, as I thought about what might have happened for that family if I hadn’t had that conversation.

 And there are an awful lot of people who are frustrated and worried they don’t have enough money saved up for retirement.
 I feel like I’m on a mission to help people overcome this fear.

 The timing is great for getting into this business.
-When I started, I never got into a conversation with someone without experiencing competition from another agent.
+When I started, I never got into a conversation with someone without experiencing competition from another financial professional.
 Now, there’s no competition.